Waukesha County, Wisconsin: Politics

-Waukesha County is the largest Republican-leaning county in Wisconsin and has been one of the GOP's most solid suburban strongholds for many years.
-It is one of the WOW counties, which share similar traits in suburban Wisconsin.
+Waukesha County is the largest Republican-leaning county in Wisconsin and has been one of the most Republican suburban counties in the nation for many years.
+It is one of the WOW counties, which share similar traits in suburban Milwaukee.
+Although the county's Republican lean has somewhat lessened since the 2010s, the county is still a Republican stronghold.

 It has not supported a Democrat for president since 1964, and has only supported a Democrat four other times since 1892.
-While other non-Southern suburban counties have moved towards Democrats since the 1990s, Waukesha and other Milwaukee suburbs have continued to vote solidly Republican.
-Underlining this, Lyndon Johnson's narrow win in 1964 is the last time that a Democratic presidential candidate has even garnered 40 percent of the county's vote, though Jimmy Carter, Michael Dukakis, and Joe Biden came close.
+While other non-Southern suburban counties have moved towards Democrats since the 1990s, Waukesha and the other WOW counties have continued to vote solidly Republican.
+Underlining this, Lyndon Johnson's narrow win in 1964 is the last time that a Democratic presidential candidate has even garnered 40 percent of the county's vote, though Jimmy Carter, Michael Dukakis, Joe Biden, and Kamala Harris came close.
 In 2008, John McCain carried the county by a 25.7% margin over Barack Obama, when Obama won Wisconsin by 13.9% over McCain.

-The county is split between 10 state assembly districts, all but one which are held by Republicans, and six state senate districts, all held by Republicans.
+In 2024, Kamala Harris became the first Democrat since 1976 to lose the county by less than 20 percentage points.